mcgregormedia/MMWD-NivoSlider/readMe.md

 Settings available: Title text colour, content text colour, text background colour, slider transition effect, slider transition speed, slider pause time, pause on hover.

 Use: To display the slider, use shortcode [mmuk-nivoslider].
+To use the current image library as slides, you will need to use the Regenerate Thumbnails plugin to resize your images.

 Changelog